eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### Compatibilist Freedom

-Information physics suggests a compatibilist understanding of free will: freedom is not the absence of causation but the right kind of causation flowing through the right kind of system.
+Information dynamics suggests a compatibilist understanding of free will: freedom is not the absence of causation but the right kind of causation flowing through the right kind of system.

 **Authentic Choice:**
 A choice is free when it emerges from electrical processes that: